FIWARE/tutorials.NGSI-v2/docs/working-with-linked-data.md

 }'
 ```

+And the response is an HTTP 201 status code with no data.

 Note that in this example the name and address have been supplied as simple strings - JSON-LD does support an `@lang`
 definition to allow for internationalization, but this is an advanced topic which will not be discussed here.